Christmas Fabric Bauble – How to Make

 Use a small blob of glue to attach a hanging ribbon.
 In my case the ball came with a fitting and silver string to hang it with.
 You have completed your fabric bauble.

-These fabric baubles are really easy to make and they are great for getting the kids involved.
+These fabric baubles are really easy to make and they are great for getting the older kids involved.
 They will need close supervision because of the skewer but they will really enjoy it.
 You can make them in any fabric you like to co-ordinate with your other decorations.
 If you want larger decorations just buy larger balls!

 If you love making your own Christmas decorations then check out my whole selection of ideas at Xmas Projects.